saghul/evergreen/docs/design.rst

     loop.run()

-No tasks will start working until `loop.run` is called, and the loop is automatically destroyed once it's execution ends, that is, when `run` returns.
+No tasks will start working until `loop.run` is called unless ablocking operation is performed, in which case the loop is automatically started.
+For long running processes such as servers, it's advised to explicitly create the event loop, setup tasks and manually run it.
+Small scripts can rely on the fact that the main thread's loop is automatically created and run when an opperation cooperatively blocks.

 Tasks